How do I register for camp?

 Austin, TX 78713-7399

-If all your choices are sold out and you mailed a check to our bank, a refund check will be issued by The University of Texas.
-This can take 3-4 weeks to process and mail.
+If all your choices are sold out and you mailed a check, it will be returned to you.
 Credit card information will be destroyed.
-Your application is kept and added to the next year's mailing database so that you receive early registration information. top
+Your application is kept and added to the next year's mailing database so that you receive early registration information.top

 How soon will I receive confirmation of my session?